rl-institut/multi-vector-simulator/docs/model/limitations.rst

 When running simulations with the MVS, there are certain peculiarities to be aware of.
 The peculiarities can be considered as limitations, some of which are merely model assumptions and others are drawbacks of the model.
-A number of those are inherited due to the nature of the MVS and its underlying modules, and others can still be addressed in the future during the MVS development process, which is still ongoing.
+A number of those are inherited due to the nature of the MVS and its underlying modules.
 The following table (:ref:`table_limitations_label`) lists the MVS limitations based on their type.